Cold Weather: Tips On How To Save Money on Your Energy Costs

 - 13 min read

 The Cold Weather Is Here!
-Learn how you can lower your energy bills & find out if you can get a cold-weather payment.
+Learn how to lower your energy bills & find out if you qualify for a cold-weather payment.

 We've been fortunate recently with the weather; who would expect such mild weather through Autumn, even into Christmas!?
-Sadly, we didn't get a white Christmas in 2024, not even a frost down here in Hampshire, but that could all change in 2025!
+Sadly, we didn't get a white Christmas in 2025, just a bit of frost down here in Hampshire, but that could all change in 2026!

 I know it's obvious, but I will say it anyway: if you leave a room and nobody is there, turn off the lights!
-See, I told you it was obvious, but if your house is anything like mine, you may well find you go upstairs and see lights flickering like the Las Vegas Strip!
+See, I told you it was obvious, but if your house is anything like mine, you may well find yourself going upstairs to see lights flickering like the Las Vegas Strip!
 Ensure everybody knows that every light has a cost; if you turn it off, the cost diminishes.
 Therefore, the obvious thing to do is to ensure they're off when not needed.
-Switching a light off for just a few seconds will save more energy than it takes for the light to start up again!
+Switching a light off for just a few seconds will save more energy than it takes to start it back up!

-Lightbulbs - If you are still using traditional incandescent light bulbs, then now is a perfect time to upgrade them to more energy-efficient lightbulbs, such as LEDs.
-These light bulbs use a dramatically smaller amount of energy, which you will notice when you've switched over, to your energy bills.
+Lightbulbs - If you are still using traditional incandescent light bulbs, now is a perfect time to upgrade to more energy-efficient options, such as LEDs.
+These light bulbs use a dramatically lower amount of energy, which you'll notice on your energy bills.
 It might cost you a few quid to get the bulbs, but they are a great way to increase your home's energy efficiency and will soon start to reduce your bills.

 If you are using outside lights, consider switching to solar lights, which will be free to run.
-My parents use garden solar lights in their bathroom, and these lights charge up during the day by being left next to the bathroom window in direct sunlight.
+My parents use garden solar lights in their bathroom, and they charge during the day by leaving them next to the bathroom window in direct sunlight.
 Then, at night, the sensor turns the lights on when they enter and off again when they leave, so they don't have to pay to light up the bathroom!

 Turn down the hot water and heating temperature on your boiler; even a slight reduction of a few degrees can make a noticeable difference.
 Turning down your central thermostat by 1 degree could save around 10% on your energy bill.
 Set a timer to limit your shower time; ideally, it should be less than 4 minutes.
 A high-volume power shower can use more water in less than five minutes than running a bath, so fit an eco shower head.
 Your shower will still feel powerful, but it'll reduce your hot water use.

-You could save around £70 a year on gas bills and around £115 a year on water bills by simply using these eco-friendly shower heads!
+You could save around £70 a year on gas bills and £115 on water bills by simply using these eco-friendly shower heads!

 If you have dripping taps, get them fixed or replaced.
 Just one leaking tap can waste thousands of litres of water a year, and if it's the hot tap, it can force your combi boiler to continually heat the water as it detects usage, dramatically increasing your energy consumption.